pswens/ControlsAssessmentSpecification/control-13/control-13.9.rst.md

 4.  `GV35`: Assets that are part of the network infrastructure
 5.  `GV37`: Network infrastructure configuration standards

-## Operations
+### Operations

-If the enterprise uses an 802.1x network design to control network
+1. If the enterprise uses an 802.1x network design to control network
 access:

     1. Use Input 1 `GV5` to identify and enumerate 802.1x authenticators
-    (M1)

-2.

-    For each authenticator identified in Operation 1, use Input 5 :code:\`GV37\`to check configurations
+2. For each authenticator identified in Operation 1, use Input 5 `GV37` to check configurations

-    :   1.
-Identify and enumerate properly configured authenticators (M2)
+    1. Identify and enumerate properly configured authenticators (M2)
     2. Identify and enumerate improperly configured authenticators (M3)

 3. Use Input 2 `GV38` to identify 802.1x authentication servers (M4)

-4.

-    For each authentication server identified in Operation 3, use Input 5 `` GV37`to check configurations to ensure a connection to at least one CMDB server from Input 3 :code:`GV41 ``
+4. For each authentication server identified in Operation 3, use Input 5 `` GV37`to check configurations to ensure a connection to at least one CMDB server from Input 3:code:`GV41 ``

-    :   1.
-Identify and enumerate properly configured authentication servers (M5)
+    1. Identify and enumerate properly configured authentication servers (M5)
     2. Identify and enumerate improperly configured authentication servers (M6)

-If the enterprise does not use 802.1x network design to control network
+5. If the enterprise does not use 802.1x network design to control network
 access:

-1.

-    For each asset in Input 4 `GV35`, use Inp;ut 5 `GV37` to check client authentication certificate configuration
+    1. For each asset in Input 4 `GV35`, use Inp;ut 5 `GV37` to check client authentication certificate configuration

-    :   1.
-Identify and enumerate properly configured assets (M8)
+        1. Identify and enumerate properly configured assets (M8)
         2. Identify and enumerate improperly configured assets (M9)

-## Measures
+### Measures

 -   M1 = Count of 802.1x authenticators
 -   M2 = Count of 802.1x properly configured authenticators